 “What about those burned in fire/destroyed in combat/buried at sea?”
 We will often go to extreme examples to carve-out defenses for less-than-defensible positions.
 We do our best based upon circumstances.
 When there’s near total loss, we bury what we can.
 Even the military will place limited remains into a casket for transport home to be buried.

 Even burial at sea is also a deliberate, careful practice.
 The body is sent to rest in “the deep.”
 Davey Jones’ Locker or some other euphemism is a place.
-It’s not a place like cemetery.
+It’s not a place like a cemetery.
 But, it is a place in its concept.
-All of the dead buried at sea go to rest in the deep together like those buried in a cemetery.
+All the dead buried at sea go to rest in the deep together like those buried in a cemetery.

 Mandy and I have intent for each other.
 For our bodies, we prefer to be buried without embalming in meager wooden boxes, preferably a coffin in style.
 The eight surfaces of a coffin continue to confess the eighth day baptismal promise in which we rest.
 We do not want a viewing of any sort or an open casket.
 Everyone knows what’s in that box.
 There’s no need to imply something else.
-And, lastly bury us among other Christians awaiting the resurrection on the last day.
+And, lastly, bury us among other Christians awaiting the resurrection on the last day.

 Let us confess Jesus Christ, even in death.